dotnet/AspNetCore.Docs/aspnetcore/performance/memory.md

 The [MemoryLeak sample app](https://github.com/sebastienros/memoryleak) is available on GitHub.
 The MemoryLeak app:

-* Includes a diagnostic controller that gathers real-tine memory and GC data for the app.
+* Includes a diagnostic controller that gathers real-time memory and GC data for the app.
 * Has an Index page that displays the memory and GC data.
 The Index page is refreshed every second.
 * Contains an API controller that provides various memory load patterns.
 * Is not a supported tool, however, it can be used to display memory usage patterns of ASP.NET Core apps.